Late Language Emergence

 There is actually A LOT you can do.

-Okay, now you are ready for some games.
+Okay, now you are ready for the games.

 - Check out our favorite late talker games